 Not much in it, is there?
 Now for the left edge, downsampled as above.
 Naff all to be seen here apart from a touch more colour pop and contrast from the Sony Zeiss.

 Conclusion?
 I am sure you have made you own, but this is mine: At wider apertures, the native lens does have a bit of an edge.
 This is most notable towards the edges where the Canon still shows some aberration and glow.
 The Zeiss is already conducting laser surgery of the scene.
 On centre, you really have nothing to choose between them at 24MP.
 Any differences are insignificant and contrast adjustment would bring them all but equal.
 By f5.6, where both lenses have hit their peak, there is nothing in it aside from contrast and look really.
 Sure, if you hunt around the frame you come to the conclusion that the Sony Zeiss is a bit more perfect.
 It just delivers exceptional resolution and contrast absolutely everywhere.
 The reality, however, is that none of this is going to make much difference to your prints and if you prefer a slightly gentler rendering, the Canon may even be preferable.
-If you don’t need AF, the other native benefits and care only for raw optical performance, if you own a Sony A7, you now know how to easily save $700+ and lose nothing 🙂
+If you don’t need AF, the other native benefits and care only for raw optical performance, if you own a Sony A7, you now know how to easily save a lot of money and lose next to nothing 🙂

 To hep you draw your own conclusions, there are links below that will take you to 80% quality Jpegs at full resolution.
 Enjoy!